 Most families that choose to keep one parent home to homeschool feel the squeeze financially.

 As costs spiral, it pays to remind yourself of the educational resources available free to homeschoolers.
-By using the free stuff, you can achieve more affordable homeschooling.
+Let me show you my favorite ways and ideas to homeschool for free!